Written in February of 2016

 When I first heard the release date for TPAB, I did not know what to expect.
 I mean, I knew that it was going to be great, but I did not know that Kendrick Lamar was going to release this masterpiece.
 In an interview with Jimmy Fallon on the “Tonight Show”, Lamar mentioned that he was going to release TPAB as his debut album instead of good kid, m.A.A.d city, but he did not want to start off so strong with his latest album.
 Well, TPAB is the best album that I have heard in my life.
 Lamar did not explicitly captivate my attention until this album because of its political consciousness.

 As if the album cover is not controversial yet powerful on its own, the lyrics that are displayed throughout the songs solidifies Kendrick Lamar’s significance within the hip-hop community.
 In fact, this is the album that I have been waiting to hear from modern hip-hop because the prevalence of trap music that has captured the ears of my generation has unfortunately decimated the essence of hip-hop.
 The message of today’s hip-hop has been suppressed to sex, money, and blatant materialism.
 That is why I am so thankful for Lamar revivingthe essence of hip-hop.
-TPAB features songs having subliminal messages that are made completely conscious and relevant to listeners.
+TPAB features songs having subliminal messages that are made completely conscious and relevant to listen to.

 The album is about a caterpillar (which is the black man) and the butterfly (which represents the unlimited potential and success that is within the black man and is heavily praised).
 However, the caterpillar is trapped inside of this cocoon (which represents society) that limits and metaphorically suffocates the caterpillar to the point that the caterpillar unfortunately believes that the butterfly is unattainable.
 So, the caterpillar has to find a way to pimp the butterfly.
 By discussing the difficulty of avoiding the temptations of the devil that is metaphorically characterized by using Lucy in the song “God is a Gangsta” to highlighting the issue of colorism in “Complexion (A Zulu Love)”, Lamar creates a story that is relevant within the African-American community.